 Explanation: The Equal Employment Opportunity Commission receives and investigates job discrimination complaints from aggrieved individuals.
 When the EEOC finds reasonable cause that the charges are justified, it attempts (through conciliation) to reach an agreement.
 If this fails, it can go to court.

-Learning Outcome: Summarize the nature and effects of equal employment opportunity laws
+Learning Outcome: Summarize the nature and effects of equal employment opportunity laws the individuals may file on behalf of themselves.

 76) Only an aggrieved individual can file job discrimination charges against a business.